List of Sunday Night Football results (1987–2005): 2001 NFL season

-2002
+2002 NFL season

-2003
+2003 NFL season

-The December 14 game between the New York Giants and New Orleans Saints is remembered for an incident where, after scoring a touchdown, Saints wide receiver Joe Horn grabbed a cell phone hidden under the goalpost padding and pretended to make a phone call. resulting in a 15-yard unsportsmanlike conduct penalty and Horn being fined $30,000 by the NFL.
+The December 14 game between the New York Giants and New Orleans Saints is remembered for an incident where, after scoring a touchdown, Saints wide receiver Joe Horn grabbed a cell phone hidden under the goalpost padding and pretended to make a phone call as a touchdown celebration.
+This resulted in Horn receiving a 15-yard unsportsmanlike conduct penalty, and a $30,000 fine by the NFL.

-2004
+2004 NFL season

-2005
+2005 NFL season

+This was the last season that Sunday Night Football games would air on ESPN, as the broadcast rights moved to NBC in 2006.